cliffc2/jormungandr-setup/README.md

         * download script
         * change permission
         * run script
-  * if you do not want rewards and want to build from scratch (nightly)
+  * if you do not want rewards but want to build from scratch (nightly)
       * create a secret key
       * create a public key
       * create an account address